firstbatchxyz/dkn-compute-launcher/README.md

 - **API Keys**: change API keys for providers
 - **Log Levels**: change log-levels for modules within compute node & launcher

-Within a menu, you can go back with the <kbd>← Go Back</kbd>.
-Within the main menu, you can choose <kbd>✓ Save & Exit</kbd> to save your changes & write them to the environment file, or you can choose <kbd>✗ Abort Changes</kbd> to abort all changes.
+Within a menu, you can go back by selecting <kbd>← Go Back</kbd>.
+Within the main menu, you can select <kbd>✓ Save & Exit</kbd> to save your changes & write them to the environment file, or you can choose <kbd>✗ Abort Changes</kbd> to abort all changes.

 > [!TIP]
 >